The Montreux Document

 The Montreux Document on Pertinent International Legal Obligations and Good Practices for States Related to Operations of Private Military and Security Companies during Armed Conflict (herein after the Montreux Document) is an intergovernmental initiative, launched cooperatively by Switzerland and the International Committee of the Red Cross, supported by DCAF, to promote respect for international humanitarian law and human rights law whenever private military and security companies (PMSCs) are present in armed conflicts.
 The Montreux Document encourages the adoption of national regulations on PMSCs designed to strengthen respect for international law.
 The Montreux Document also offers practical guidance in contexts outside situations of armed conflicts as its good practices are best implemented during peacetime.

 The Montreux Document was endorsed by seventeen states when it was first adopted in 2008.
-Six years later, 51 states and three intergovernmental organisations have endorsed the Montreux Document.
+Eight years later, 53 states and three intergovernmental organisations have endorsed the Montreux Document.
 Together, they represent an enormous knowledge base of good practice reflecting a variety of legal systems and different experiences of private military and security companies.

-- Building political support for the Montreux Document amongst states and intergovernmental organisations.
-To support and raise awareness of the Montreux Document and its good practices, Switzerland and the ICRC, jointly with DCAF, engages in a multi-year programme of regional conferences.
-To date, conferences have been held in Chile (2011), Mongolia (2011), Australia (2012), Philippines (2013 and in Senegal (2014).
+- Building political support for the Montreux Document among states and intergovernmental organisations: To support and raise awareness of the Montreux Document and its good practices, Switzerland and the ICRC, jointly with DCAF, engage in a multi-year programme of regional conferences.
+To date, conferences have been held in Chile (2011), Mongolia (2011), Australia (2012), Philippines (2013), Senegal (2014) and most recently in Ethiopia (2015).
+The report of the 2015 Regional Conference will be published in 2016.

-- Publication on ‘Challenges and Recommendations’ for Montreux Document endorsing States: DCAF conducted a major research study on Progress and Opportunities Five Years On: Challenges and Recommendations for Montreux Document Endorsing States which examines the national regulations of endorsing states, addresses progress, and identifies key gaps where the Montreux Document’s good practices could be better implemented.
+- Publication on ‘Challenges and Recommendations’ for Montreux Document endorsing States (2015): DCAF conducted a major research study on Progress and Opportunities: Challenges and Recommendations for Montreux Document Participants which examines the national regulations of endorsing states, addresses progress, and identifies key gaps where the Montreux Document’s good practices could be better implemented.
+The publication is now also available in French.

-- Progress and Opportunities, Five Years On: Challenges and Recommendations for Montreux Document Endorsing States (2013)
+- Progress and Opportunities: Challenges and Recommendations for Montreux Document Participants (2015)

 - Proceedings from regional conferences